ska-telescope/sdp-prototype/src/workflows/teststate/README.md

 ### Introduction

-This workflow propagates Processing block states and adds it to the configuration database.
+This workflow propagates Processing block states and adds them to the configuration database.

 It uses following functions to get create, get and update PB states in the